keskiju/autocomplete-java/README.md

     ./classes:./lib/*:../api/classes

-You can alter default autocomplete behavior with package settings.
+You can alter the default .classpath filename and other autocomplete behavior with package settings.

+There is an example of multimodule classpath setup on [linter-javac Wiki](https://github.com/AtomLinter/linter-javac/wiki/classpathFilename#multiple-classpaths).

 NOTE:
 * The package requires that either [JAVA_HOME](http://javarevisited.blogspot.fi/2012/02/how-to-set-javahome-environment-in.html) environment variable is set or JDK tools (javap, jar) are found in path.
 Alternatively you can set JAVA_HOME in package settings.